underlay/underworld/prov-schemas/README.md

 ### merging collections

-*correct this bit if you disagree*

 Taking the `individual_recipes/` and `same_recipe/` templates as an example, how would the provevance file change if each of the `same_recipe/` graphs were separated into individual recipes?

 Ordinarily, this transformation would be lossy, as the `individual_recipes` schema does not include a field for `source` and `author`.
 However, during the merge, the provenance structure of the graphs extracted from `same_recipes` is expanded, adding this information into the meta-schema.

-Conversely, merging `individual_recipes/` into `same_recipes` would produce a second named graph, where the individual recipes are grouped by theme (or, if the relationship is strictly between recipes that are the same, it would make a new named graph for each separate recipe).
+If we relax the 'same-recipe' rule to allow recipes to be grouped by theme, merging `individual_recipes/` into `same_recipes` could produce a second named graph, where the individual recipes are grouped by their existing relationship.

+If, instead the 'same-recipe' rule is enforced on merging the two collections (e.g. if the schema required each recipe to have the same name), merging `individual_recipes/` into `same_recipes` would produce a new named graph for each separate recipe in the collection (into which other recipes with the same name could be incorporated later).

 Visually, this would look like: